ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write an SQL query to find for each month and country, the number of transactions and their total amount, the number of approved transactions and their total amount.
 Return the result table in any order.

+21. Immediate Food Delivery II

+Write a solution to find the percentage of immediate orders in the first orders of all customers, rounded to 2 decimal places.

+22. Game Play Analysis IV

+Write a solution to report the fraction of players that logged in again on the day after the day they first logged in, rounded to 2 decimal places.
+In other words, you need to count the number of players that logged in for at least two consecutive days starting from their first login date, then divide that number by the total number of players.